Slynch27/Slynch27/README.md

 - 👋 Hi, I’m @Slynch27.
 - 👀 I’m interested in anything related to the outdoors
-- 🌱 Transitioning teacher looking for an exiting new career.
+- 🌱 Transitioning teacher looking for an exciting new career.
 - 💞️ I’m looking to collaborate on many things and expand my knowledge.
 - 📫 How to reach me sarah-lynch@hotmail.com